itampeed/gorillaui/README.md

 - 🎨 Customizable
 - 📦 Ready for production
 - 🌍 Community-driven
-- 🛠 Open Source and maintained by the community
+- 🔧 Modular and composable components

 ---